 Photos taken one year post surgery.
 (At periodontal maintenance appointment)

 These photos, x-rays, and periodontal charting below were taken two years after surgery (at the patient’s periodontal maintenance appointment).
 Note that all pocket depths have remained less than 5 mm and his gum health has vastly improved and stayed healthy two years following osseous surgery.

-The goal of regenerative surgery is to create an environment where the body rebuilds structures lost due to the disease process that attach a tooth to the jaw, including the bone.
+With regenerative dental surgery Roseville dentists at Whole Dental have the goal to create an environment where the body rebuilds structures lost due to the disease process that attach a tooth to the jaw, including the bone.

 This 14 year-old female patient with localized aggressive periodontitis, a rapidly destructive form of periodontitis that causes severe bone loss around the front teeth (incisors) and first molars.